intellistream/CFInjectBench_old/README.md

-##  Continuous Fast Knowledge Injection in Language Models: Benchmarking and Rethinking
+##  CFInjectBench: A Benchmark for Continuous Fast Knowledge Injection in Language Models

 ## Setup
 - Install miniconda